Zane-T-Rice/server-manager-service/README.md

 **Make sure to update the /path/to.**

 You can run the service locally directly or inside of a Docker container.

-WEBSITE_DOMAIN is needed if you want to use these APIs from client-side javascript in a browser.
-ISSUER is the domain that issues OAuth2.0 tokens.
-The service is configured for jwt bearer tokens made with the RS256 algorithm.
-(I use Auth0.)
-AUDIENCE is the API Audience.

-The service needs a user to have the "read:servers write:servers reboot:servers update:servers" permissions to fully utilize it, but individual permissions (like just having read:servers) does work.
-(If you are in Auth0, make sure to turn on RBAC in the API settings.)

 ```sh
 # The environment variables that are needed are in the below Docker command prefixed by the --env flags.